 2030 Interim Targets

-Based on the Carbon Neutrality Declaration announced in May 2021, MUFG aims to achieve net zero GHG emissions from the financed portfolio by 2050.
+Based on the MUFG Carbon Neutrality Declaration released in May 2021, we are working to achieve net zero emissions in our finance portfolio by 2050.

 In April 2022, we set interim targets for 2030 at levels aligned with the Paris Agreement, and in April 2024, we added new target sectors.
 We recognize that the processes for achieving these targets vary depending on the characteristics of each region and business.
 We are also aware that our business is greatly affected by geopolitical risks and other factors, so we will share issues that we find through engagement (dialogue) with customers and support them to help resolve these issues.